oejennings/meet/README.md

 **Feature 3: Specify Number of Events**
 As a user,
-I should be able to specify number of events
-So that I can see a specific number of events at once
+I should be able to specify number of events I want to view So that I can see a more or fewer events at once
 - Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
 	- Given: the user hasn’t specified or filtered the number of events
 	- When: the user is on the home page